Introduction

 With all the indulgences that come with the holidays, staying connected to your body is essential.

-Choose nourishing meals, stay hydrated with extra water or hot herbal teas, and weave gentle movement into your days.
-A walk, restorative yoga, dancing, or few minutes of mindful breathing to help you stay grounded and connected to your body.
+Choose nourishing meals, stay hydrated with extra water (room temperature) or hot herbal teas, and weave gentle movement into your days.
+A walk in nature or by the ocean, a gentle or restorative yoga practice, dancing, or few minutes of mindful breathing helps you stay grounded and connected to your body.

 When your body feels supported, your energy flows more steadily throughout the season.